SiliconLabsSoftware/bluetooth_applications/bluetooth_door_lock_fingerprint/README.md

 ### Runtime - Normal Mode ###

+When the board powers up, it will automatically enter **Normal Mode**.

+If the device is not currently in Normal Mode, you can switch back to it by writing the value 0 (ASCII) to the Mode characteristic, provided that you are already connected to the Si-Connect application.

+This mode simulates a real-world scenario where users can scan their fingerprints to unlock a door, assuming the fingerprint has already been registered.
+If your fingerprint has not been registered yet, please refer to the section [Configuration Mode 1](#runtime---configuration-mode-1---registerremove-fingerprint) for instructions on how to do so.

 ![normal_mode](image/normal_mode.png)

 ### Runtime - Configuration Mode 1 - Register/Remove Fingerprint ###

+To enter **Configuration Mode 1** mode, write the value 1 (ASCII) to the **Mode** characteristic.

 ![configuration_mode](image/configuration_mode.png)

+In Configuration Mode 1, you can either add a new fingerprint or remove an existing one.

+To add a new fingerprint, simply place your finger on the fingerprint sensor.
+The system will check whether the fingerprint has already been registered.
+If it is a new fingerprint, the registration process will be triggered automatically.
+You will need to monitor the console log to know when to place your finger on the sensor and when to lift it off, as the process involves multiple steps.

+To remove a fingerprint, write the corresponding fingerprint ID (in ASCII format) to the **Remove Authorized Fingerprint** characteristic.

 ### Runtime - Configuration Mode 2 - Show Authorized Fingerprints ###

+To enter **Configuration Mode 2** mode, write the value 2 (ASCII) to the **Mode** characteristic.

+In this mode, the system will sequentially display all indexes of authorized fingerprints, one every 4 seconds.

 ![show_mode](image/show_mode.png)